mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some ways to increase/decrease voltage?
 What about for a power rail?
 - Why shouldn't you use a voltage divider to step down voltage for a power rail?
 - When is a voltage divider applicable to step down voltage?
-- Name some voltage regulators.
-- In many embedded systems, why are step-down regulators more common than step-up regulators?
-- What's the difference between a buck converter vs LDO?
 - Design a power supply.
 - Why is supply voltage overshoot/undershoot often undesired?
 When can it be tolerated?
+- What parameters would you want to track in a power supply?
+- When buying/designing a power supply, what specs do you look out for?

+### Power Supply Topologies
+- Name some voltage regulators.
+- What's the difference between a buck converter vs LDO?
+- What type of circuits can convert AC-AC/AC-DC/DC-DC/DC-AC?
+- What is a bridge rectifier?
+How does it work?
+- In many embedded systems, why are step-down regulators more common than step-up regulators?

+### Efficiency
+- What is efficiency in a power supply?
+How can it be measured?
+Why is it important?
+- What happens to any lost power?
+Why is this bad?
+- What is quiescent current?

+### Power Architecture
-- Given a supply spec, design power architecture.
+- Given a supply spec (input supply voltage, output supply voltage(s), output current(s)), design power architecture.
+- If you need multiple output supplies of different voltages from a single input supply, what are some soltuions?
+- If you need multiple output supplies of the same voltage but different noise performance, what are some solutions?
+- If I have a high dropout voltage but require high efficiency and a very clean output supply rail, what are some solutions?
+- What is an intermediate bus converter and when is it needed?
+- What is power sequencing?
+When/why is it needed?
+How is the sequence determined?
+How much time between each rail turning on/off is needed?

 ## Buck Converters
 Buck converter board routing is in PCB Design/Layout section.
 I often refer to the "on state" where the high-side FET is on and the diode/low-side FET is off and the "off state" where the low-side FET is off and the diode/low-side FET is on.